fluidjax/assets/docs/qredochain.md

 1. Assets are correctly formatted - contain all mandatory fields
 1. Based on the self declared signers, the signature verifies - The composition of declare signers is not a consensus rule, it could be simply the Principal (Owner of the Wallet) or an aggregated signature of every participant in the Expressions.
 This is left to the User facing application to enforce.
 Additional signers at this stage do not offer any additional security, but may be required as part of an audit trail.

-"New Assets" have additional checks specific to their types (eg. A wallet has checks relating to their balances) these are detailed in their own sections below.
+"New Assets" have additional checks specific to their types (eg. A  [Wallet](#wallet) has checks relating to their balances) these are detailed in their own sections below.